-The topographic map submitted as part of this plan shows all water bodies.
-The mining operation will provide a 50-foot minimum buffer zone around streams.
+The mining operation will provide a 50-foot minimum buffer zone around streams and other identified wetlands which will not be disturbed.
 Buffer zones will be clearly identified with bright flagging or paint so areas to avoid are visible.
 Equipment operators are to be educated as to the reason and location of the buffers.
 If a buffer zone cannot be maintained, ADEM will be contacted regarding construction of a designed berm to protect the stream.
 There will be no new stream crossings for this permit.